4 Conditions that make TSH Levels Inaccurate + “Optimal” Ranges & More

-But compare those lab tests to both reverse T3 and free T3 which show changes MUCH earlier than the other lab tests, making these lab tests hold much more weight when determining if someone is truly hypothyroid.
+But compare those lab tests to both reverse T3 and free T3 which show changes much earlier than the other lab tests.

 This illustration helps explain (in addition to the differences in deiodinases, tissue level demands, etc.) why not all thyroid lab tests are created equal and why the TSH falls short if used by itself.

-Even if the TSH is used in tandem with free T4 it still misses the majority of cases until they are severe.
+Even if the TSH is used in tandem with free T4, this combination still is less sensitive when compared to rT3:T3.

 Instead one of the most sensitive ways to determine if tissues are getting enough thyroid hormone is the reverse T3 to free T3 ratio (which we will discuss below).

-I am talking about insulin and leptin resistance:
+I am talking specifically about insulin and leptin resistance:

 This leads to an "adaptive" state which reduces metabolic energy expenditure.

-The exact mechanism by which leptin and thyroid hormone are connected is not completely understood (you can read more about it here), but one thing is certain:
+The exact mechanism by which leptin and thyroid hormone are connected is not completely understood (you can read more about it here (12)), but one thing is certain:

 Leptin levels and thyroid function are connected.

-Leptin resistance and hypothyroidism both appear to be caused or sustained by caloric restricted diets (chronic yo-yo dieting) which causes high reverse T3 and low free T3 levels leading to clinical hypothyroidism.
+Leptin resistance and hypothyroidism both appear to be caused and sustained by calorie-restricted diets (chronic yo-yo dieting) which cause high reverse T3 and low free T3 levels leading to clinical hypothyroidism.